taanya-d/Festive-Campaign-Analysis/README.md

 order by avg(Amount) desc
 limit 1;

-6.How much sales  amount made by only  repeat user (more than one order) during Diwali?
+6. How much was the sales  amount made by only  repeat users (more than one order) during Diwali?

 SELECT SUM(amount) AS repeat_user_sales_amount
 FROM (